andreafailla/it-parliamentary-groups-hypergraph/README.md

 # it-parliamentary-groups-hypergraph
- This repository contains data for a undirected temporal hypergraph a.w.a. the code used to crawl it.
+ This repository contains data for an undirected temporal hypergraph a.w.a. the code used to crawl it.